LeeBoYin/vue-layout-system/docs/src/components/README.md

 ```

 ### Padding on each side
-Padding generates space around an layout's content.
-You can set padding size for each side of the layout component.
+You can also set padding size for each side of a layout component.

 ```vue
 <LayoutList